frida/frida-website/_i18n/en/_posts/2019-12-18-frida-12-8-released.markdown

 - Electron prebuilds are now provided for v8 (stable) and v9 (beta).
 We no longer provide prebuilds for v7.

+### Changes in 12.8.12

+- Massively overhauled Android Java integration, now using Proxy objects and CModule to lazily resolve things.
+And no more *eval*-usage to dynamically generate method and field wrappers – i.e. less memory required per wrapper generated.
+All of these changes reduce memory usage and allow *Java.use()* to complete much faster.
+- Android Java integration provides uncensored access to methods and fields on Android versions that attempt to hide private APIs, i.e. Android >= 9.
+- Way faster Android device enumeration.
+No longer running any *adb shell* commands to determine the device name when the locally running ADB daemon is new enough (i.e. ADB >= sometime during 2017).
+- The Python bindings allow obtaining a file-descriptor from a Cancellable in order to integrate it into event loops and other *poll()*-style use-cases.
+  Worth noting that frida-tools 7.0.1 is out with a major improvement built on
+  this: The CLI tools no longer delay for up to 500 ms before exiting.
+So short-lived programs like *frida-ls-devices* and *frida-ps* now feel very snappy.
+- Duktape source-map handling now also works with scripts loaded by the REPL – where the inline source-map isn't the last line of the script due to the REPL appending its own code.
+This means stack-traces always contain meaningful filenames and line numbers.
+- Duktape: the baked in JavaScript runtime – i.e. GumJS' glue code, ObjC, and Java – is now Babelified with the *loose* option enabled, to reduce bloat and improve performance.
+No modern JavaScript data structures leak out through the APIs, so there's no need to have Babel be spec-compliant.
+- V8: the baked in JavaScript runtime is compressed, for a smaller footprint and faster code.
+This was previously only done to the Duktape one.
+- Better Linux process name heuristics in *enumerate_processes()*.

 [Stalker]: /docs/javascript-api/#stalker
 [started]: /news/2017/08/25/frida-10-5-released/